Downgrade paths: How to keep your card but break up with your annual fee or find a better fit

 You can downgrade to the Amex Hilton Honors card.

-Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on card to which you’ve downgraded.
+Keep Amex lifetime language in mind: if you product change, you may not be eligible to receive a welcome bonus in the future on the card to which you’ve downgraded.
 Note that Amex family language does not apply to the Hilton cards.
 You therefore do not want to downgrade to a card you’ve never had.
 Instead, it would make more sense to open that desired card as a new account while you’re still eligible for the welcome bonus, then consider downgrading your Amex Hilton Aspire.

 Amex Marriott Bonvoy Brilliant card